This rustic and wholesome banana bread loaf has quickly become a favourite recipe to date (geddit? ba-dum-tss).

 Mix-ins?
 Make this loaf your own.
 It’d be ace with a handful of chocolate chips, raisins or walnuts tossed through the batter before baking!

 This banana date loaf is the perfect breakfast or snack slathered with nut butter, ricotta & honey or classic beloved butter.
-Kick back with a cup of coffee and enjoy!
+Kick back with a cup of tea and enjoy!

 Serve warm as a wholesome dessert along with a dollop of ice cream.